michele-alessandrini/dtm-infracost/finops.md

 The development uses the paradigm of branching and pull request.
 Let's see in more details one example of possible flow.

  1. We commit our first version of a very simple template (using Terraform) that describe an Infrastructure (based on Amazon Web Services) that creates a simple virtual instance (EC2) of, say, 2 vCPU and 8GB of RAM (i.e. m5.large) .
-The initial version of the template is pushed to GitHub into the *main* branch.
+The initial version of the template is pushed to GitHub into the *main* branch (@ https://github.com/michele-alessandrini/dtm-infracost/blob/main/create-ec2.tf)
  2. After few tests, an increase in size of the instance is needed and a new version of the template is produced.
 Instead of overwrite the base, the developer creates a branch using *git branch BiggerInstance* and push the new branch to GitHub.
 The instruction creates a parallel branch named *BiggerInstance*.
  3. It then creates a pull request in GitHub that let other people of the team know that a new change has been pushed and need a review before to be merged.
  4. Eventually a merged is performed and  *BiggerInstance* is merged back into *main*.